Seagate/cortx-hare/README_developers.md

   sudo yum install python3 python3-devel
   ```

-* Ensure that Mero is built and its systemd services are installed.
+* Ensure that Motr is built and its systemd services are installed.
   ```sh
   M0_SRC_DIR=/data/mero  # YMMV